CarbonLDP/carbonldp-js-sdk/doc/README.md

 exists( documentURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ boolean, Carbon.HTTP.Response.Class ]>
 ```

-Returns a Promise with a boolean indicating if the resource exists or not.
+Retrieves a boolean indicating if the resource exists or not in the CarbonLDP server.

 *Parameters*